00sapo/Python-Complementary-Languages/README.rst

 1. Create a list of 10^4 lists each with 10^4 floats values (namely: 0.01) - 2 nested for
 2. Iterate each list and compute the cumulative product - 2 nested for

-Algorithms that use numpy arrays instead of lists are not valid.
+Algorithms using arrays instead of lists are not valid.

 Implementations
 ---------------